About the Hofstra University Museum of Art:

 - Nationally accredited by the American Alliance of Museums (AAM)

 - Includes a permanent collection of approximately 5,000 works of art in varied media dating from the ancient to the contemporary, and includes American artists of the 18th through 21st centuries

 - Open to the public year-round with free admission

 - Offers educational and public programs (i.e., lectures, performances, workshops, tours)

 A Message from the Museum Director

-The Hofstra University Museum of Art continues to operate in ways to best promote public health and observe the directives from University administration and New York State.
-As a result, the Museum galleries remain temporarily closed.
+The Hofstra University Museum of Art continues to operate in ways to best promote public health and observe the directives from University administration and New York state.
+As a result, the Museum's galleries remain temporarily closed.
 The Museum staff continues to be a virtual resource for faculty, students, and the community.

 The Hofstra University Museum of Art initiates and facilitates rich and varied cultural and artistic explorations in an atmosphere that promotes the open exchange of ideas.